 Long-term disability insurance typically has a waiting period (also called an elimination period) of around 90 days, and it could be an additional 30 days on top of that before you receive your first benefits check.
 But Social Security benefits have a six-month waiting period, and that’s if you qualify.

 But the qualification process can drag on for years.
 Many people get denied Social Security disability benefits when they first make a claim.
 They can then appeal the rejection, which requires setting a hearing date and sitting before a disability judge.
 Hearing dates may be months in the future, and they don’t necessarily produce a positive outcome for the claimant.

 If your disability claim gets denied, there are four levels of appeal, ranging from the Social Security Administration offices to the level of the federal courts.
-But the more you get denied, the longer it will take to receive disability benefits.
-And then there is the elimination period.
+But the more times you get denied, the longer it will take to receive disability benefits.